-- Collect the washwater from building structures and convey it to appropriate treatment such as a sanitary sewer system if it contains oils, soaps, or detergents.
-If the washwater does not contain oils, soaps, or detergents (in this case only a low pressure, clean, cold water rinse is allowed) then it could drain to soils that have sufficient natural attenuation capacity for dust and sediment. - Sweep surfaces prior to cleaning/washing to remove excess sediment and other pollutants. - If roof equipment or hood vents are cleaned, ensure that no washwater or process water is discharged to the roof drains or drainage systems. - Label all mobile cleaning equipment as follows: "Properly dispose of all wastewater.
-Do not discharge to an inlet/catch basin, ditch, stream, or on the ground."
+- Collect the washwater from building structures and convey it to appropriate treatment such as a sanitary sewer system if it contains or is suspected to contain oils, soaps, detergents, or PCBs.
+If the washwater does not contain oils, soaps, detergents, or PCBs (in this case only a low pressure, clean, cold water rinse is allowed) then it could drain to soils that have sufficient natural attenuation capacity for dust and sediment. - Sweep surfaces prior to cleaning/washing to remove excess sediment and other pollutants. - If roof equipment or hood vents are cleaned, ensure that no washwater or process water is discharged to the roof drains or drainage systems. - Label all mobile cleaning equipment as follows: "Properly dispose of all wastewater.
+Do not discharge to an inlet/catch basin, ditch, stream, or on the ground". - Contact the local jurisdiction's stormwater program to inform them when PCB-containing materials are, or are likely to be, present. - Assess commercial structures (including industrial facilities and multi-story residential structures) constructed or renovated between 1950-1980 for PCB-containing materials consistent with How to Find and Address PCBs in Building Materials (Ecology, 2022) prior to building washdown.
+Single-family residential buildings are exempt from PCB assessment.